Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 As expected, no optimisations could be conducted by Yosys.

-## Day 4 - Gate Level Simulation, Blocking vs. Non-Blocking Assignments and Synthesis-Simulation Mismatch
+## Day 4 - Gate Level Simulation, Blocking vs. Non-Blocking Assignments and Synthesis Simulation Mismatch

 ### Introduction to Gate Level Simulations